Here are the top beaches and pools in Athens that you can reach by public transport where you can keep your cool when the heat is on (and on and on).

 Photo: Manos Chatzikonstantis

 This bright-green lake was formed when the roof of a cave crumbled.
 Its mineral-rich water, a constant 22-29 degrees Celsius year-round, has healing properties.
 And you get a free spa treatment from the little fish that come to nibble at your dead skin.
-There’s a restaurant and playground, good snorkelling, and aqua aerobics classes.
+There’s a refined restaurant serving modern Greek cuisine, playground, good snorkelling, and aqua aerobics classes.

 An iconic Athenian swimming hole, this isn’t your typical beach.
 In fact, it’s a small cove enclosed by rocks, with wooden decks and a rickety canteen selling drinks.
 It feels more like a Greek island hideaway than a city beach.
 Watching buff locals dive off the rocks is a thrill in itself.